TIPS FOR A PERFECT ROAD TRIP IN JORDAN – ITINERARY

 WHERE TO STAY IN WADI RUM

-Make sure that you ask about the tours once you have your accommodation booked.
-This camp looks pretty similar to the camp I stayed at and they also offer tours, so once you have your night booked then email them and ask about tours.
+- Make sure that you ask about the tours once you have your accommodation booked.
+This camp looks pretty similar to the camp I stayed at, and they also offer tours, so once you have your night booked, then email them and ask about tours.

-Check out this luxury camp that offers beautiful rooms with great views.
+- Check out this luxury camp that offers beautiful rooms with great views.

-Stop 8: Aqaba
+Road Trip Stop 8: Aqaba

 Located in the southern part of Jordan, Aqaba is the only coastal city in the country.
 This port city is situated off the Gulf of Aqaba in the Red Sea.

-It is a popular destination for those who enjoy diving, wind surfing, snorkeling, and other water sports.
+It is a popular destination for those who enjoy diving, windsurfing, snorkeling, and other water sports.
 It also has a rich history, dating back to 4,000 BC when it was first inhabited.
 Some attractions to see here are the Yamanieh coral reef and the Aqaba Fort.
 There are many beach resorts here as well, but this city generally attracts lovers of water sports.

 WHERE TO STAY IN AQABA

-Stop 9: Amman
+Road Trip Stop 9: Amman

-As great as driving in Jordan is, it always can happen that something happens with your car or streets are closed so plan in enough time for the drive back.
+As great as driving in Jordan is, it always can happen that something happens with your car or streets are closed, so plan in enough time for the drive back.

 PLACES TO STAY IN AMMAN

-Though I mentioned it above, here are three places that are probably the great fits for all budgets.
+Though I mentioned it above, here are three places that are probably great fits for all budgets.

-Nomads Hostel Hotel: Check it out here because it surely is a perfect budget accommodation.
+- Nomads Hostel Hotel: Check it out here because it surely is a perfect budget accommodation.

-The House Boutique Suites, is also near Rainbow Street (which is probably one of the best places to stay) and offers lots of amenities.
+- The House Boutique Suites is also near Rainbow Street (which is probably one of the best places to stay) and offers lots of amenities.
 Find out more about the hotel here.

-CONCLUSION: JORDAN ROAD TRIP
+FINAL THOUGHTS OF MY JORDAN ROAD TRIP

-Jordan is such an amazing country – as public transportation is not great, a Jordan road trip is actually the best way to explore the country.
-As mentioned, I traveled through Jordan as a solo female traveler and I loved it!
+Jordan is such an amazing country.
+Unfortunately, public transportation is not great, so the best way to experience Jordia is on a road trip.
+As mentioned, I traveled as a solo female traveler and I loved it!
 So, whether you plan a road trip in Jordan by yourself, with friends or family, or alone – just do it.
 Jordanians are very relaxed, friendly, and always happy to help and I am sure you will have a great time!

-Stay safe and great travels!
+Stay safe and have great travels!